 What is lithography ?

-The word lithography comes from the Ancient Greek language: “lithos”, meaning “stone” and “graphein”, meaning “to write”.
-It was invented in 1796 by German author Alois Senefelder as an economical method of publishing theatrical works.
-Originally, lithographs were created through a drawing image etched onto a stone.
-Even if with new technologies, printmaking process has evolved, some artists and printing house are still practicing this traditional printing technique, as we are doing for the production of our lithographs on stone.
+The word lithography comes from Ancient Greek, from lithos, meaning “stone”, and graphein, meaning “to write.”
+The technique was invented in 1796 by German author Alois Senefelder as an economical method of publishing theatrical works.
+Originally lithographs were created by etching words or images onto stone.
+Even with the advent of new technologies and the evolution of the printmaking process, some artists and printing houses still practice this traditional printing technique, as we do for the production of our stone lithographs.

 - Traditional techniques

 Traditional lithography is based on the immiscibility of oil and water.
-It consists in painting or drawing with a greasy substance directly onto a flat smooth stone to create an image.
-The stone is then, wetted and an oil-based ink is rolled onto it.
-Only the greasy parts of the stone will pick up the ink.
-Finally, the paper and the stone are run through a press, letting the ink being transferred from the stone to the paper.
+It consists in painting or drawing with oil, fat, or wax directly onto a flat smooth limestone plate to create an image.
+The stone is then wet, and an oil-based ink is rolled onto it.
+Different parts of the stone that have received different treatment will hold more or less ink.
+Finally, the stone is run through a press with paper, and the ink is transferred from the stone to the paper.

 - Modern techniques

-Modern lithography employs the same basic principle but in a more efficient way.
+Modern lithography employs the same basic principle, but in a more efficient way.
 It consists of covering a printing plate with photosensitive emulsion before the photographic negative of an image is pressed onto it.
-Then the plate is exposed to an ultraviolet light.
-Once developed, the emulsion shows a reverse of the negative image – a perfect replica of the original artwork.
+Then the plate is exposed to ultraviolet light.
+Once developed, the emulsion shows a reverse of the negative image— a perfect replica of the original artwork.

-We alternate between those two print methods with the objective of creating and propose the best fine prints.
-Each of our lithographs is numbered, signed by the artist and stamped by our publishing house.
-The production takes place at the oldest Parisian printing house, called IDEM, founded in 1881 where artists such as Pablo Picasso, Henri Matisse, Joan Miró and even Marc Chagall used to print their artworks.
+We alternate between traditional and modern print methods with the aim of creating and proposing the best fine prints.
+Each of our lithographs is numbered, signed by the artist, and stamped by our publishing house.
+The production takes place at the oldest Parisian printing house, founded in 1881, where artists such as Pablo Picasso, Henri Matisse, Joan Miró, and even Marc Chagall printed their artworks.

-Paper quality is one of the most important element of the printing process.
-Artist’s choice of paper is very important in order to achieve the perfect final effect for the representation of his artwork.
-Respecting the wish of the artist and to satisfy you, we work exclusively with the best quality paper to make sure to have a perfect replica of the artwork, ensuring optimal results that will stand above time.
-For that, we used paper that is 100% cotton handmade, such as the BFK Rives or the Arches.
+Paper quality is one of the most important elements of the printing process. the artist’s choice of paper is an important factor in achieving the perfect final effect for the representation of the artwork.
+Respecting the artist’s wishes, and in order to satisfy you, we work exclusively with the best quality paper to ensure a perfect replica of the artwork, securing optimal results that will stand the test of time.
+To this end we use handmade 100% cotton paper, such as BFK Rives or Arches.

 High Quality Art, Prints & Products

-Our products are result of sophisticated techniques and the highest quality materials to ensure as precise a replication as possible.
-Each print is numbered and hand-signed by the artist.
+Our products are the result of sophisticated techniques and the highest quality materials to ensure as precise a replication as possible.
+Each print is numbered and signed by the artist.

 We ship your Art Worldwide

-We deliver your order between 2-10 business days.
-The delivery deadlines vary according to the item ordered.
+We deliver your order between 2–10 business days.
+Delivery times vary according to the item ordered and its destination.

 Printed, packed & shipped with care

-We treat every order with the utmost care if you are not satisfied with your purchase for any reason, please contact us within 24 hours after the reception of your item in order to report your complaint.
+We treat every order with the utmost care.
+If you are not satisfied with your purchase for any reason, please contact us within 24 hours of the reception of your item in order to register your complaint.